-- Review the questions provided by CAM prior to the monthly call - Provide verbal answers to the CAM during the call.
+- Review the questions provided by CAM and CARB Project Liaison prior to the monthly call - Provide verbal answers to the CAM and CARB Project Liaison during the call. - Send an email to CAM concurring with call summary notes.

 Product:

 Email to CAM concurring with call summary notes.